-This warning label is positioned on the front outside of overhead guard stay-RH.
+This warning label is positioned on the front outside of overhead guard stay-LH.

-- 1 Refer to operator's manual in detail. - 2 Always buckle up the seat belt for safety operation. - 3 When the operator get off the machine, always lock the parking switch so that the machine can keep with stopping condition. - The people should not pass through under forks and other attachments which are lifted or being lifted. - 5 Do not jump down from the machine.
-It can be caused that the operator have severe injury or death in the event of a tip over. - 6 Outstretch the legs as widely as possible and grasp firmly the steering handle. - 2 Learn the body to the opposite direction in order to avoid severe injury or death when the machine is tipped over.
+- 1 Refer to operator's manual in detail. - 2 Always buckle up the seat belt for safety operation. - 3 When the operator get off the truck, always pull the parking brake lever so that the truck can keep with stopping condition. - 4 The people should not pass through under forks and other attachments which are lifted or being lifted. - 5 Do not jump down from the truck.
+It can be caused that the operator have severe injury or death in the event of a tip over. - 6 Outstretch the legs as widely as possible and grasp firmly the steering handle. - 2 Learn the body to the opposite direction in order to avoid severe injury or death when the truck is tipped over.

-\ Refer to page 3-3 for details.
+Refer to page 3-3 for details.